Ethereum Vs Bitcoin – Differences and Similarities

 Actually, Ethereum is a descendant of Bitcoin.
 It was born out of a specific frustration with Bitcoin’s limited scripting language.
 This can make it difficult to build higher level applications on Bitcoin.

 Ethereum was conceived to fix that.
-It exists as a platform for decentralised applications.
+It exists as a platform for decentralized applications.

 Ethereum Vs Bitcoin – Key Differences